MetPX/sarracenia/docs/source/How2Guides/subscriber.rst

 of files downloaded to a named pipe.
 Setting this up required two lines in an sr_subscribe configuration file::

+$ mknod /home/peter/test/.rxpipe p
 $ sr3 edit subscribe/swob

   broker amqps://anonymous@dd.weather.gc.ca
   subtopic observations.swob-ml.#

-  file_rxpipe_name /home/peter/test/.rxpipe
+  rxpipe_name /home/peter/test/.rxpipe

-  on_file file_rxpipe
+  callback work/rxpipe

   directory /tmp
   mirror True
   accept .*
   # rxpipe is a builtin on_file plugin which writes the name of the file received to
   # a pipe named '.rxpipe' in the current working directory.

-With the *on_file* option, one can specify a processing option such as rxpipe.
-With rxpipe, every time a file transfer has completed and is ready for post-processing, its name is written to the linux pipe (named .rxpipe) in the current working directory.
+With rxpipe, every time a file transfer has completed and is ready for post-processing, its name is written to the linux pipe (named .rxpipe.)

 ..
 NOTE::
-   In the case where a large number of sr_subscribe instances are working On the same configuration, there is slight probability that notifications may corrupt one another in the named pipe.
+   In the case where a large number of subscribe instances are working On the same configuration, there is slight probability that notifications may corrupt one another in the named pipe.